General Pierre François Xavier Boyer

 Pronunciation:

 In 1798 Boyer was initially designated for the Army of England but then he was attached to Kléber's division in the Army of the Orient.
 Setting sail with the army, he took part in the action on Malta in June.
 Next Boyer was selected to serve in the general staff of the Army of the Orient.
 That July he served during the fighting at Chebreiss and then in December he was sent to Fayoum.
-Boyer took part in the expedition to Syria and returned with the army when that expedition failed.
+Boyer took part in the expedition to Syria and returned to Egypt with the army when that expedition failed.
 After Napoleon left the army to return to France, Boyer continued to serve in Egypt and he was sent in pursuit of Murad Bey.
 His next notable action came in March of 1801 when he fought at the Battle of Canope where he was wounded in the left foot.
 About a week after that battle Boyer received a promotion to général de brigade, however he became associated with a group of officers disgruntled by General Menou's leadership or lack thereof.
 Boyer was with Generals Reynier and Damas when Menou ordered their arrest by General Destaing, and Boyer was also taken into custody.
-He was sent back to France on the ship Lodi with Reynier, and once back in France he was temporarily put on non-activity.
+He was sent back to France on the ship Lodi with Reynier and once back in France he was temporarily put on non-activity.
 However, Boyer escaped the dispute relatively unscathed, for Reynier would go on to kill Destaing in a duel while Damas was disgraced for a number of years.

 For the defense of France of 1814, Boyer was ordered to lead his division to reinforce the Army of Champagne.
 He left the Army of the Pyrenees in January and then joined Marshal Oudinot's VII Corps in February.
-After receiving a promotion to général de division that same month, he fought at Méry-sur-Seine in February and then at Lâon and Arcis-sur-Aube in March.
+After receiving a promotion to général de division that same month, he fought at Méry-sur-Seine in February and then at Laon and Arcis-sur-Aube in March.
 After Napoleon's abdication in April, the restored Bourbons rewarded Boyer by making him a Knight of Saint Louis but they also put him on non-activity.
 When Napoleon resumed power in 1815 for the Hundred Days, Boyer rallied to him and was given command of the département of Mont Blanc.
 After Napoleon's second abdication, Boyer was temporarily proscribed but his proscription was revoked and he was only put on non-activity.

 Notes